 Following the receipt of the gross proceeds from the second tranche of a private placement in December 2022 and after amending our Loan Agreement to permit a transfer, we applied to transfer the listing of our common stock to the Nasdaq Capital Market.
-The transfer was approved effective January 11, 2023 following Nasdaq's determination that we met the applicable requirements for continued listing on the Nasdaq Capital Market, including Nasdaq Listing Rule 5550(b)(1), the minimum stockholders equity requirement for continued listing on the Nasdaq Capital Market, use of publicity held shares requirement for continued listing to the Nasdaq Capital Market, we would be in compliance with Nasdaq Listing Rule 5550(a)(5), the market value of publicity held shares requirement for continued listing on The Nasdaq Capital Market.
+The transfer was approved effective January 11, 2023 following Nasdaq's determination that we met the applicable requirements for continued listing on the Nasdaq Capital Market, including Nasdaq Listing Rule 5550(b)(1), the minimum stockholders equity requirement for continued listing on The Nasdaq Capital Market.
+In addition, Nasdaq advised us that, upon the transfer of our listing to the Nasdaq Capital Market, we would be in compliance with Nasdaq Listing Rule 5550(a)(5), the market value of publicly held shares requirement for continued listing on The Nasdaq Capital Market.